MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] Eliminate credit risk entirely.
 - [ ] Ensure the interest is blended and paid as a lump sum.

-> **Explanation:** A cap rate restricts the maximum gain credited to the investor, allowing issuers to control risk and potential payouts.
+> **Explanation:**( A cap rate restricts the maximum gain credited to the investor, allowing issuers to control risk and potential payouts.)

----

 ### CDIC coverage for Market-Linked GICs usually depends on: